mintlayer/building_on_mintlayer/README.md

 Mintlayer's MLS-02 tokens will provide a way for users to exchange confidential assets.
 **TODO** Ben will write a short paragraph

-## Access Control List
-Wheen you issue a token, you can define a list of blacklisted, whitelisted addresses.
-Implement a solution for companies building on minlayer to implement regulatory restrictions.
-ACL - simplify regulatory compliance.

-**TODO** Ben to ask Enrico

-One of the key things:
-Banking is littered with compliance, regulations, laws.
-ACLs make it more viable for projects to onboard Tokenized stocks

-ML is regulated by the San Marino government.
-When we first launch, we have to be careful who we sell tokens to.
-KYC.
-Also KYC on any money we receive

-Whitelisted addresses:
-As part of creating a token, a whitelist (a specific type of transaction)

-99% people will probably never use an ACL.
-Most tokens would never touch them.
-Niche bit of technology.
-Eventually also for pp.